soldierinwhite/Haaivin/README.md

 # Haaivin
 A hyphenation library in Kotlin for Android.
+'Haaivin' is the Afrikaans word for 'sharkfin' and is pronounced "hyphen".
+Since hyphenation in Android is pretty much covered for apps designed with single language experiences, but this library targets apps that display multiple languages per session or even screen, it seemed appropriate choosing a multilingual name.

 ## Background
 Android does not do hyphenation by default (starting with Android Q).
 Usually that means wrapping all of the word to the next line.